Nonadiabatic derivative couplings through multiple Franck-Condon modes dictate the energy gap law for near and short-wave infrared dye molecules

-Figure \ref{ls1} compares calculated absorption and emission lineshapes for Flav5 and Flav7 respectively with experimental lineshapes.
-The peak maxima of theoretical lineshapes were shifted uniformly to match experimental ones as indicated in the figure caption, but no other corrections were made.
-Considering the simplicity of underlying models and the fact that solvation effects have not been included, the agreements are excellent.
-This suggests that major vibronic interactions are reasonably represented by normal modes of molecular vibrations, modeled as harmonic oscillators, and that contributions of solvents are rather minor.
-It is worth noting that small peaks around 500 nm in experimental absorption lineshapes correspond to excitations to higher electronic states, which are not included in our calculations.
+Figure \ref{ls1} compares theoretical absorption and emission lineshapes for Flav5 and Flav7 \re{calculated according to eqs. \ref{eq:abs-line} and \ref{eq:ems-line} }respectively with experimental lineshapes.
+The peak maxima of theoretical lineshapes were shifted uniformly to match experimental ones as indicated in the figure caption, but no other corrections were made. \rc{The resulting values of $E_1-\tilde E_0$ and $\tilde E_1-E_0$ determined in this manner are listed in Table \ref{table1}.
+Theoretical values of reorganization energies and \rc{their harmonic approximations} for both the ground and excited state energies are provided as well. } Considering the simplicity of underlying models and the fact that solvation effects have not been included, the agreements are excellent.
+This suggests that major vibronic interactions are reasonably represented by normal modes of molecular vibrations, modeled as harmonic oscillators, and that contributions of solvents on \rc{details of lineshapes are minor}. \re{This good agreement also means that HR factors calculated by using CAM-B3LYP functional are quite reliable. } It is worth noting that small peaks around 500 nm in experimental absorption lineshapes correspond to excitations to higher electronic states, which are not included in our calculations.
 In addition, while other small disagreements between theoretical and experimental lineshapes could in principle be accounted for by inclusion of solvent effects, simple calculations based on polarizable continuum model turned out to worsen theoretical lineshapes compared to experimental ones (see SI).
 Therefore, more accurate solvation model is necessary for better quantitative agreement.